xplosionmind/quitsocialmedia.club/pages/L01-Learn.md

 ref: learn
 level: "1"
 nextlevel: "2"
-description: "<strong>Level 1</strong>: learn what's wrong with Social Media platform and become more concious"
+description: "Learn what's wrong with Social Media platform and become more concious"
 layout: level
 ---
 Before taking action, you should learn the most you can about Social Media, and you should [grasp the purpose](/why) of quitting.